The Basics: Overview

 - Taking your temperature

-- Doing a breast exam (feeling your breasts and under your arms for lumps or other changes)
+- Doing a clinical breast exam (feeling your breasts and under your arms for lumps or other changes)

 3. Health goals